 Fortunately today there really are a huge selection of bath styles, shapes, materials and colours to choose from.
 These include acrylic baths, steel baths, whirlpool and corner baths, free standing and roll top and even double ended baths for twice as much comfort.
 Here’s a quick summary of the types of baths available at Bella Bathrooms today:

 The most commonly found bath in British bathrooms, the acrylic bath is light in terms of weight, usually white and found in different lengths and designs.
 This type of bath is particularly great for retaining heat.

 Looking for a bath which is guaranteed to last a lifetime?
 Then you’ll be after a steel bath.
-Our Kaldewei baths provide plenty of room and come in the popular 1700mm size to suit almost any bathroom.
+Our steel baths provide plenty of room and come in the popular 1700mm size to suit almost any bathroom.
 Some of our steel baths also feature grips and anti slip coatings if you are looking for more security in your bath.

 A bit pushed for space in your bathroom?
 Then keep what limited floor space you have by purchasing a combined bath and shower in what we now term a ‘shower bath.’
 Originally referred to as a P-shape shower bath this clever piece of bathroom equipment comes in a variety of styles today including the very contemporary L-shape.
-Showers come with a glass screen and bath panel.
+Showers baths can come complete with a glass screen and bath panel.